jawardell/ubiquitous-broccoli/README.md

 Check out the programs that I wrote to generate the numbers.
-One can adjust the parameters to modify the numbers inside the corridors.
+You can adjust the parameters to modify the numbers inside the corridors.
 Change the parameters and find new patterns within the corridors!